xDreamCoding/FckingClown/README.md

 NOT EXTENSIVELY TESTED

-To use go to chrome://extensions, enable Developer Mode and load unpacked extension.
+To use download ZIP, unpack, go to chrome://extensions, enable Developer Mode and click "load unpacked extension".

 Author: https://twitter.com/xDreamCoding